JacobStephens2/JacobStephens2/README.md

 ### Hi! 👋

-- 🌱 I’m currently learning Java to create a mobile app for my artifact manager.
+- 🌱 I’m currently learning Java for backend and mobile development.
+- 🗓️ I plan to use Java to create a mobile app for my artifact manager.

 Resume: https://resume.jacobstephens.net